Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 4. Data Below the Limits of Detection Filtration

-5. **Variable Selection**
+5. Variable Selection

 &nbsp;
-&nbsp;

-**Case Example:** *Denoising + Variable selection*
+**Case Example:** Denoising + Variable selection

-*The collection of deep phenotyping data includes a significant amount of unselected data, which will inevitably include variables that are irrelevant for later modeling.
-The irrelevant variables that contain random "noise" can mask meaningful underlying relationships and structures, which is shown below.*
+The collection of deep phenotyping data includes a significant amount of unselected data, which will inevitably include variables that are irrelevant for later modeling.
+The irrelevant variables that contain random "noise" can mask meaningful underlying relationships and structures, which is shown below.

-Forty-five individuals are clustered into three homogeneous subgroups if two variables are considered.
-A hierarchical cluster analysis using only these two variables identifies three clusters clearly (figure 6b).
+In the figure below, forty-five individuals are clustered into three homogeneous subgroups if two variables are considered.
+A hierarchical cluster analysis using only these two variables identifies three clusters clearly, as shown in figure 6b.
 However, if three random noise variables are added to the dataset, the clustering algorithm fails to find the three groups, as indicated in figure 6c.
 About half of the individuals are classified incorrectly.

 ![f6](images/figure6.jpg)

 ##### Figure 6: The illustration of an impact of variable selection

-Variable selection is important for filtering out noisy data, yet how to define noise or whether a variable is relevant remains unanswerable.
-One important factor that can guide variable selection is scientifically based a priori knowledge about the possible **biologically relevant variables**.
+Variable selection is important for filtering out noisy data, yet how to define noise or whether a variable is relevant remains unanswered.
+One important factor that guides variable selection is scientifically based a priori knowledge about the possible biologically relevant variables.

 ### 2) Diagnostic and Prognostic Models<a name="32"></a>

-After data is ready from track 1 for further training, models can be developed to estimate the risk with an absolute probability of the presence or absence of an outcome or disease in individuals based on their clinical and non-clinical information.
-The prediction model can be diagnostic (outcome or disease present at this moment) or prognostic (outcome occurs within a specified time frame) [Hendriksen].
+After data are ready from track 1 for further training, models can be developed to estimate the risk with an absolute probability of the presence or the absence of an outcome or disease in individuals based on their clinical and non-clinical information.
+The prediction model can be diagnostic(outcome or disease present at this moment) or prognostic(outcome occurs within a specified time frame) [Hendriksen et al.].

 ![f7](images/figure7.png)

-##### Figure 7: Representation of diagnostic and prognostic prediction modeling studies
+##### Figure 7: The flow of a diagnostic multivariable modeling study

 - Model Development
-Two main strategies are used to develop the models:
+Two major strategies are used to develop the models:
 	1. **Full Model**
 	No predictor selection is applied.
 	Pros: avoid improper predictor selection due to predictor selection bias.